 boxes / etc. The envelopes are not the best in the world and the limited

 modulation options (just one LFO and a shared Envelope Generator) sometimes let you

 down, but Korg has always managed to make up in musicality and character for

 what it lacks in the features.
 When I made over 300 sounds across the span of

 several weeks, I quickly forgot about my disappointment with its curbed

-limitations/plasticity of the timbre, etc. IMO they again delivered a classic that will be
+limitations / plasticity of the timbre, etc. IMO Korg again managed to deliver a classic that will be

 talked about and used throughout the next decade.
 Also, this is a perfect